top of page

 Mårten lives with his family in the Swedish city of Uppsala, where he was born in 1965.
 A graduate of the Royal College of Music in Stockholm, he spent many years working with Carmen, a prominent choir for women’s voices.
 To this experience he attributes much of his early success, often writing for female voices.
 Even now he is a teacher, which he combines with a conducting and composing career; the latter has brought invitations to present at choral symposia throughout Europe, most recently in Germany and Latvia.
 In England, his works have won the admiration of various ensembles, including VOCES8, Apollo5, and Chantage—who released a CD devoted to his music.

 In 2012 Mårten was elected to the Society of Swedish Composers (FST), around the time that he began in earnest writing for mixed voices.
 His first efforts, for the Royal Chapel in Stockholm and various German choirs, attracted the attention and then support of Bärenreiter Edition, for whom he now writes exclusively.
 This distinguished publisher promotes Mårten’s works worldwide, with the result that his music is heard and recorded on both sides of the Atlantic.
 Following the warm reception given here to two of his earlier pieces, the Chamber Chorus commissioned from him Tonight I Dance Alone, to open our 62nd season.
 This piece may be heard on our website, and as a result of this positive collaboration, Mårten was invited to succeed Melissa Dunphy as our Composer-in-Residence.
 He first wrote for us Hope setting a verse by Charles Anthony Silvestri, with whom he had collaborated on Tonight I Dance Alone.
 With Tony he subsequently produced his Requiem Novum, to be performed by the soprano Anna Dennis, the VOCES8 Foundation choir and the Philharmonia Orchestra in the UK.
-Mårten’s second work for the Chamber Chorus was a Swedish account of the assassination of Abraham Lincoln; the pandemic forced its premiere to be postponed to May 2022.
-For his final year as our Composer-in-Residence Mårten has been asked to create a cycle of Swedish carols, and their first performance is scheduled for December 2021.
+For his final year as our Composer-in-Residence Mårten was asked to create two cycles of Swedish carols (Luciasvit and Mamma Basta), and their first performance was given in December 2021, with Luciasvit being repeated at the May 2022 performance.
+The Chamber Chorus will give the North American premiere of his motet, Lead Me, Lord, at its October 2023 concert.

 It’s ironic that Mårten’s artistic creed is “my music is my own and I have never tried to be original;” for he is so often original in the way he treats familiar texts, or how he conveys universal emotions.
 He takes inspiration from a variety of sources, principal of which are his faith and his family.
 As Mårten gains even greater popularity in North America, we look forward to collaborating with him as a gift not only to St. Louis, but also to the wider musical community.